Church of St. Vincent Ferrer - New York City

 Shelley, Thomas J. The Bicentennial History of the Archdiocese of New York 1808-2008.
 Strasbourg: Éditions du Signe, 2007.

-Lawson, Steven E. St. Vincent Ferrer Church exterior.
+Lawson, Steven E. Exterior.